What should I know before taking my first class?

 DO I NEED A DANCE BACKGROUND?

-DO I NEED TO BE IN SHAPE TO POLE DANCE?
+DO I NEED TO BE IN SHAPE TO POLE DANCE OR TAKE ANY OTHER CLASSES AT YOUR STUDIO?

 WHAT SHOULD I WEAR TO CLASS?
 SHOULD I WEAR HEELS?

-For pole dance classes, you should wear shorts (something like a boy shorts cut), a tank top and a sports bra (if you have breasts).
+For pole dance classes, you should wear shorts (ideally shorts that expose the skin on the upper thighs, but if you’re just starting out it’s ok to wear any shorts that offer freedom of movement and make you feel comfortable and confident), a tank top and a sports bra (if you have breasts).
 It may feel weird to wear so little clothing at first but you need to have a lot of skin exposed in order to stick to the pole.
 Fabric will slide off the pole.
 You can purchase shorts, sports bras, and grip aid in the studio as well.

 HOW DOES THE WAITLIST WORK?

 If class fills and you do not get into a class that you have been waitlisted for, you will keep your class credit for future use.

 IS THERE A CHANGING AREA?
 SHOWERS?